tinybirdco/use-case-real-time-anomaly-detection/content/rate-of-change.md

 ORDER BY timestamp DESC
 ```

-## Example
+## Detection examples

-Here are twoan examples of detecting this type of anomaly:
+Here are two examples of detecting this type of anomaly:

 ![Rate-of-change anomaly detected](../charts/sensor_8_anomaly_rate-of-change.png)